-I. Restaurant Construction and Renovation
+- I. Restaurant Construction and Renovation - a.
+Permits and Plan Review Services Local Building Official

 When a permit applicant for a new restaurant submits plans, which include a separate area for smoking; or plans for the renovation of an existing restaurant that include a separate area for smoking, to the local building official for review and approval, the building official will evaluate the restaurant design for: